Moahmed01/Portfolio-Projects-/COVID-19 Data Exploration Project/README.md

 ## The Data

 The dataset is from [Our World in Data](https://ourworldindata.org/covid-deaths).
-It has data from January 2020 to Febraury 2023.
+It has data from January 2020 to November 2023.
 I manipulated the data in Excel to contain the columns I wanted to work with.

 ## Dataset Features